rootx90/Cyber-Security-Notes/01-CEH-notes/lectures-summary.md

 ```
 Q : List down important ports to know as a ethical hacker

+Q : http vs https | importance of https | importance of SSL/TLS certificate
+Q : in https ,
+    when sensitive data (like password, username) being send from client system
+    to server , then that where data embedded
+Q : is that data being embedded on body or header of a request

 Q : About ARP
 	Q : what is ARP in wifi-router
 	Q : in wifi-router , is ARP considered as a data packet or a protocol ?